luzenildo-junior/CSGOApp/Readme.md

 This is the Networking API module, it was designed to be detached from the main CSTVGO app, and can be used as framework for any other app that needs these api calls/models.
 Nothing much to say about it, you can read the methods documentation in the code, It's not the most beautiful peace of code you ever saw in your life, but it's working.

 ### Architecture
-Basically, I don't have much to say about the architecture, because one of the requirements was to do it using MVVM.
+Basically, I don't have much to say about the architecture, because one of the requirements was to do it using `MVVM`.

 #### Coordinators and Factory
 So I decided to use Coordinators to do flow management, and factory pattern to instantiate the section classes.
 Basically one Coordinator is responsible for communicate with others coordinators and push the view using the viewController returned by the factory.
 The coordinator will not have access to viewModels, services and other stuffs, it can only see the factory.
 BUT, we still need to call other views/coordinators, so for that, the viewModel can have a instance of a coordinatorDelegate to delegate some external view/coordinator call to the section coordinator.

 #### ViewControllers
 Talking about ViewControllers, it does have a ViewModel reference to directly call methods and get data from.
-ViewModels doesn't have direct references to ViewControllers, so to pass any kind of information to ViewControllers I used state 'Publishers', were I listen to it in the ViewController.
+ViewModels doesn't have direct references to ViewControllers, so to pass any kind of information to ViewControllers I used state `Publishers`, were I listen to it in the ViewController.

 #### ViewModel
 The ViewModel is responsible to fetch the data from the service, sort and format to send it beautifully for the ViewController to display.
 Many people love "pure" ViewModels and like to manipulate the data in managers.
 I not a big fan of this approach ~~but I'm using a manager to format tournament data indeed~~